Free Kitchen Hacks eBook

 • Salt and pepper.

 • Mozzarella.
-Fresh is preferred, but you can also use shredded.
+Fresh is preferred, but you can also use pre-shredded mozzarella.

 • Balsamic Glaze.
 Make sure you are using balsamic glaze, not balsamic vinegar or vinaigrette.
 You can easily make your own balsamic glaze out of balsamic vinegar—more details on that below.